xternet/building-secure-contracts/program-analysis/manticore/running-under-manticore.md

 ## Run a standalone exploration

-You can run Manticore directly on the smart contract by the following command (`project` can be a Solidity File, or a project directory):
+You can run Manticore directly on the smart contract by the following command (`project` can be a Solidity file, or a project directory):

 ```bash
 $ manticore project